 Your phone is the enemy of deep work.
 Not because you're weak, but because it's designed by billion-dollar companies to be irresistible.

-Even having your phone visible—silent and face-down—reduces cognitive capacity.
+The solution is physical separation: put your phone in another room, not just face-down on your desk.
+Even having it visible—silent and screen-down—reduces cognitive capacity.
 Your brain allocates resources to not checking it, leaving less for actual learning.

 6. Use AI as a tutor, not a shortcut